• About

 A few years ago, a client who was a non-native English speaker made me promise to advise others who didn’t grow up speaking English to avoid the GRE.
 Apparently, the verbal section is very vocabulary heavy, and this client had difficulty preparing for it.

-Many international MBA applicants will need to take the TOEFL or another standardized test that evaluates their English language abilities.
-Some MBA programs (most notably, HBS) have a minimum required TOEFL score.
-Check the requirements for each program to which you are applying.
-Indian applicants whose undergraduate education was conducted in English might be surprised to discover that Berkeley Haas and UCLA Anderson require them to take the TOEFL.
+Many international MBA applicants will need to take the Test of English as a Foreign Language (TOEFL) or another standardized test that evaluates their English language abilities such as the International English Language Testing System (IELTS) or Duolingo.
+Some MBA programs have a minimum required TOEFL score, so check the requirements for each program to which you are applying.
+Indian applicants whose undergraduate education was conducted in English might be surprised to discover that Berkeley Haas and UCLA Anderson require them to take an English proficiency exam.

 If you are not required to take the TOEFL, don’t.
 I’ve seen otherwise outstanding international applicants ruin their chances of being accepted by highlighting their inability to understand spoken English with a low Listening Comprehension (LC) score.